muldjord/occurity/README.md

 ## Releases

 #### Version x.x.x (unimplemented)
-* Add 'startingChart' to config to allow setting initial displayed chart
+* Add `startingChart` to config to allow setting initial displayed chart
-* Add all charts to combo in preferences to allow setting 'startingChart' config variable
+* Add all charts to combo in preferences to allow setting `startingChart` config variable

 #### Version 0.7.0 (In progress, unreleased)
-* MAJOR: Added 'optotype' chart type.
-This chart type obsoletes the old 'font' chart and uses SVG's directly instead of requiring a ttf font.
+* MAJOR: Added `optotype` chart type.
+This chart type obsoletes the old `font` chart and uses SVG's directly instead of requiring a ttf font.
 All SVG's should be calibrated as 100 pixels = 1 arc minute.
-* Added crowding rectangle for all optotype charts using 'c' key.
+* Added crowding rectangle for all optotype charts using `c` key.
 * Now uses a 500 pixel width ruler in preferences to determine pixel to mm ratio.
 * Now sizelocks between number keys instead of just in the same group

 ##### Known issues
-* 'svgchart' type doesn't scale in a meaningful manner.
-Considering changing 'scale' attribute to a 'mode' attribute that can be set as 'fittowidth', 'static', 'scaled' and perhaps a few others. 'static' should just place the SVG at whatever pixel size it has been made with. 'scaled' should scale according to patient distance (otherwise similar to 'static')
+* `svgchart` type doesn't scale in a meaningful manner.
+Considering changing `scale` attribute to a `mode` attribute that can be set as `fittowidth`, `static`, `scaled` and perhaps a few others. `static` should just place the SVG at whatever pixel size it has been made with. `scaled` should scale according to patient distance (otherwise similar to `static`)
 * SVG optotype files has to be named as single letter filenames to work wellwith the current XML row design.
-This hould probably be expanded to allow any filename where the XML could split them using ';'
+This hould probably be expanded to allow any filename where the XML could split them using `;`

 #### Version 0.6.2 (26may2021)
-* Added 'T' to Sloan font
+* Added `T` to Sloan font
-* Added 'HOTV' charts to 'charts.xml' on numkey 7
+* Added `HOTV` charts to `charts.xml` on numkey 7
 * Updated deprecated Qt5 functions

 #### Version 0.6.1 (08jul2020)